JamCoreModding/jamlib/README.md

 ## Features

-- Annotation based registration.
+- Reflection and annotation based registration.
 - Single class configuration.
 - General utilities.
-- NBT (de)serialization.
 - Networking.
 - Keybindings.
-- Scheduling.
-- Development environment 'auth' (use your username and skin in dev environments), as well as other utilities for development environments.
+- Development environment 'auth' (use your username in dev environments), as well as other utilities for development environments.
+- Logging.
+- Events.
+- Compatibility modules.

 ## Maven